 What is that you’ll want to look for when you’re visiting Rome?

-To savor the heavenly Italian dishes, you’ll need to find places where everything is fresh, freshly made, organic ingredients, home-made pasta, and wood oven pizza.
+To savor the heavenly Italian dishes, you’ll need to find places where everything is fresh, freshly made, organic ingredients, homemade pasta, and wood oven pizza.
 If you’re already here, make sure you check the best pizza-making cooking class in Rome!

 So then, where to eat in Rome?